anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Elastic Beanstalk.md

 ### Traffic splitting
 - Canary testing - send a small % of traffic to new deployment.
 - Like blue-green.
+### Blue/Green deployments
+- Create separate, but identical environment.
+One environment (blue) is running the current application version and one environment (green) is running the new application version.
+- Using a blue/green deployment strategy increases application availability and reduces deployment risk by simplifying the rollback process if a deployment fails.
+Once testing has been com
 # Lifecycle policy
 - Elastic Beanstalk can store at most 1000 application versions, you can not deploy if the number of version is exceeded unless you remove the old versions.
 - Lifecycle policy